-Figure 9.
-Heart rate, stroke volume, cardiac output, systemic arterio-venous oxygen (a-vO2) difference, oxygen delivery and uptake during incremental exercise to exhaustion in temperate conditions (20°C) plotted against the relative increase in power output.
-These data indicated that systemic oxygen delivery is blunted beyond ~90% $\dot{V}O{2max}$ by the attainment of a plateau in cardiac output, which attenuates the rate of rise in $\dot{V}O_2$ despite maximal increases in a-vO{2diff} and heart rate.
-Redrawn with permission from Mortensen, et al. (628).
+FIGURE 9.
+Heart rate, stroke volume, cardiac output, systemic arterio-venous oxygen difference (a-vO{2diff}), oxygen delivery, and uptake during incremental exercise to exhaustion in temperate conditions (20° C) plotted against the relative increase in power output.
+These data indicate that systemic oxygen delivery is blunted beyond ~90% $\dot{V}o{2max}$ by the attainment of a plateau in cardiac output, which attenuates the rate of rise in oxygen uptake despite maximal increases in a-vO{2diff} and heart rate.
+Redrawn with permission from Mortensen et al. (391).